nextflow-io/training/docs/basic_training/operators.md

     In the above example, what would happen to a value of 10?
 To deal with this, you can also use `>=`.

-### Text files
+## Text files

-The `splitText` operator allows you to split multi-line strings or text file items, emitted by a source channel into chunks containing n lines, which will be emitted by the resulting channel.
-See:
+The `splitText` operator allows you to split multi-line strings or text file items, emitted by a source channel into chunks containing _n_ lines, which will be emitted by the resulting channel.

 ```groovy linenums="1"
 Channel